 Orangutans tug at the universal heartstrings for the plight they have endured.
 Adorable yet endangered, today they are famous as an international mascot for Malaysian tourism, but it hasn’t always been that way.
-Nineteenth-century explorers and scientists depicted them as useless, dirty and dumb, write Gisela Kaplan and Lesely J Rogers in The Orang-utans (Allen and Unwin, Australia 1999).
+Nineteenth-century explorers and scientists depicted them as useless, dirty and dumb, write Gisela Kaplan and Lesley J Rogers in The Orangutans (Allen and Unwin, Australia 1999).

 Based on their experiences with orangutans in Sabah, the authors saw just how far from dumb these animals were, particularly in the extent to which they are adapted to their rainforest environment.

 Orangutans are gentle, intelligent, complex and contemplative, often sitting for hours just gazing.
-As Willie Smits told The Age newspaper in 2004, ‘The world would be a better place if humans were a bit more like orangutans.’
+As Dutch conservationist and animal-rights activist Willie Smits told The Age newspaper in 2004, ‘The world would be a better place if humans were a bit more like orangutans.’

 This article was taken from an excerpt in our Borneo guide: